timou0911/Ethernaut-Writeup/1. Fallback ★☆☆☆☆/README.md

 ## Concepts

-1. The basis of coding logic
+1. The basis of coding logic.

     1. Find which lines of code you can use to crack the level.

     2. In order to access these lines of code, the requirement you’ll need to fulfill.

-2. The understanding of `msg.value`
+2. The understanding of `msg.value`.

     1. `msg.value`: number of wei sent with the message.